hackclub/jams/jams/singles/voxel-animation/en-US.md

 #### BoxGeometry
 Okay I did that, but what is THREE.BoxGeometry, you might say?
-Box geometry is the size of the cube, each paramater each paramater is another dimension. i.e. This cube is 1x1x1
+Box geometry is the size of the cube, each parameter is another dimension. i.e. This cube is 1x1x1

 #### Material
 Okay okay, we got that figured out but what exactly does the `MeshBasicMaterial` do?
 The `MeshBasicMaterial` is the **material** that the object will have.
-The material will define it's **texture and color**, so it is pretty important to know how to use it!
+The material will define its **texture and color**, so it is pretty important to know how to use it!

 In three.js **colors** are stored in the **HEX format**, that is that they are made up from 3 different sections.
 The first 2 decide the **red** value, the other 2 the **green** and the final 2 the **blue**!